Seasawher/mdgen/README.md

 * By default, code blocks are specified with the language `lean`, but you can attach any string as a metadata to the code block by writing it after `-- ⋆LANG⋆=` on the first line of the code section.

+* If you write `-- ⋆QUOTE⋆` on the first line of the code, `> ` will be inserted at the beginning of every line in that code block, turning it into a quoted code block.

 If you want to know more details, check the test code.

 * [source](./Test/Src/First.lean)